symbol/symbol-docs/source/concepts/namespace.rst

     Link an alias to an address or mosaic;   ❌; ✔️; ❌ Send a transaction using an alias;   ❌; ✔️; ❌

+.. note:: Only Namespace that is created during the Nemesis block can have perpeptual duration.

 **********
 Rental fee
 **********